M-FeD/notify-send-ahk/README.md

 # Usage

-  `.\notify-send-ahk "text"`
+  `.\notify-send-ahk "text", -t=timeout`

+Within "text", put `n for a newline
+Timeout is in milliseconds

-# Todo
+# Features

-* Add an argument for how long the notification lasts
+* Config containing
-* ~~Add an argument for the background color~~
+    * Changeable background color
-* ~~Add an argument for the font name, color, size~~
-* Add a config at the beginning of the ahk file for background color, font color, font name and font size
+    * Changeable font face
+    * Changeable font size
+    * Default timeout (so -t doesn't have to be specified)